C. Ainsworth Mitchell: Criminologist

 In 1911 he was head of the inspection bureau of Scotland Yard.
 He frequently served as an expert witness.
 In 1915, he gave testimony about the invisible ink used in the case of German spy, Anton Kuepferle.

 In 1925 he analyzed documents and seals of Mary, Queen of Scots and claimed to show that Mary was innocent of conspiracy to assassinate Queen Elizabeth I of England.
 He said that William Maitland, Mary's secretary, forged Mary's hand in the documents which led to Mary's execution.
-In 1929, he was an advocate of the use of fingerprints to determine identity, a method which he traced to Sir William Herschell in 1853, who saw the method used in to document an individuals identity in India, where he was a commissioner.
+In 1929, he was an advocate of the use of fingerprints to determine identity, a method which he traced to Sir William Herschell in 1853, who saw the method used to document an individual's identity in India, where he was a commissioner.
 He showed that monkeys may be identified by fingerprints and that the same could be done with the markings on a cow's nose.

 He was hired by Ruth White to analyze the Will and Testament of `Abdu'l-Bahá.
 White opposed parts of the will that suggested the establishment of a hierarchy in the Baháʼí Faith.
 His report concluded in agreement with White, that the document was a forgery.
 White placed Mitchell's signed report on the writing shown on the photographs of the document with the U.S. Library of Congress in 1930.